 A Message from Dr. Yeager

-One of the changes that you will notice immediately is that you can now access all of TEAAM at a single point of entry, TEAAM.org.
-Our other addresses will all bring you to that site.
-Now all of our programs, including our summer camp programs, will be accessed at TEAAM.org.
+All things TEAAM Autism can be accessed through a single point of entry, TEAAM.org.
 It is important to us that you understand that TEAAM Autism is much more than a summer camp.
 As a matter of fact, the programs at Center Ridge Outpost are just a small part of what we do year around.
-We are involved in helping schools and agencies better meet the needs of persons and families that are affected by Autism.
-Not only will www.TEAAM.org be more user friendly, our presence on Facebook, Instagram and Twitter is now growing by the day.
+We are involved in helping schools and agencies better meet the needs of persons and families that are affected by Autism through training and service support.
+You should also plan to follow us on Facebook and Instagram.

-In-line with our commitment to helping families identify community-based opportunities, TEAAM Autism has recently become very involved in the Cosplay community.
+In-line with our commitment to helping families identify community-based opportunities, TEAAM Autism continues to be involved in the Cosplay community.
 Through our website you will be able to locate TEAAM endorsed events where we will be and can assist you and your family enjoy the Cosplay events.
 As it turns out, this area of entertainment is one that many autistic people have already found and enjoy immensely.
 We have been able to connect with many of our friends with autism at the conventions.
 I encourage you to try out these very accepting events with your family.

-I am proud of what TEAAM has meant to so many since its beginnings in 1999.
-I am excited about our future and what we will mean to so many as we move forward with new and innovative programs and trainings.
-We hope to see you at all TEAAM events.
+In closing and in the spirit of building partnerships, I want to announce that I am now the Coordinator od Special Education Degree Programs at William Carey University.
+In this role our partnership with WCU will help advance the mission of TEAAM Autism while building capacity toward the future.
+I am proud to be a part of the William Carey University family and am very proud of what TEAAM Autism has meant to so many since its beginnings in 1999.
+I am excited about our future and what we will mean to so many as we move forward with new and innovative partnerships, programs and trainings.
+We hope to see you at all TEAAM Autism events.